 For some outcomes, details at plot level will be needed (for instance, seed spacing and seed rate).
 However, farmers often have more than one plot.
 As outcomes on different plots within the same household are likely to be strongly correlated and the interventions are assigned at a higher level, it may not be cost effective to survey all plots.
 An unbiased estimate of the outcome at the household level can be obtained by randomly selecting one plot.
-To do so, we ask enumerators to first list all plots, with names to which farmers refer to the plots (eg. home plot, irrigated plot, plot near the sugar cane factory,...).
+To do so, we ask enumerators to first list all plots, with names farmers use to refer to these plots (eg. home plot, irrigated plot, plot near the sugar cane factory, ...).
 The ODK program then randomly selects one plot for which detailed questions are asked.

 We will measure the key outcomes of interest before and after the treatments, so that we can assess the treatment effects of the three interventions.
-The baseline survey will be conducted before the first agricultural season of 2021.
-The interventions will be carried out before the first agricultural season of 2021.
-To assess their impact, end line data will be collected after the second agricultural season of 2021.
-The baseline and endline surveys will constitute the key sources of data for the study.
+The dealer baseline survey will be conducted in September and October 2020, the farmer baseline survey in April 2021, both before the second agricultural season of 2021.
+The interventions will be carried out before the second agricultural season of 2021.
+To assess their impact, midline data will be collected after the second agricultural season of 2021, and end line data will be collected after the first agricultural season of 2022.
+The baseline, midline and endline surveys will constitute the key sources of data for the study.
 We will collect information on a range of outcome indicators at the level of the input dealer.
-The key outcomes of interest include information on input dealer skill/knowledge, farmers' seed quality perception, farmers' input dealer perception, farmers' seed adoption, input dealers' volume/value/price of seed sales, number/share of farmers switching input dealers, input dealer's effort, farmer skill/knowledge, maize yield/revenue.
+The key outcomes of interest can be found in the next section.